To have a workplace where all staff can thrive, first, we need to take a look at our own biases.

 For musuems, art, or cultural centers with more than 50 people we can hold multiple identical workshops.

-The three series of workshops have been designed to go through consecutively.
+The workshops have been designed to go through consecutively.

 If I am available, yes!
 If not, I have a fantastic team that I have trained who can deliver these workshops with the same results.